 We finally filled up a large pretzel jar of spare change recently, and took it to a local bank with a change machine (avoid the supermarket machines, which take 8 percent of your savings).
 We discovered that we had accumulated more than $500 of spare change -- yeah!
 Seem impossible?
 Not at all -- it only takes $1.37/day to get to $500 in a year.
 If most families have two adults emptying their pockets into a bucket every day, the silver adds up fast.
-Our 3-year-old has his own change jar as well, and is contributing to the cause with any loose change that ends up on the kitchen counter, on the floor in the car, etc.
+Our son has his own change jar as well.

 It sounds like a government budget office tactic, but I encourage you to do a budget that accounts for money you don't spend while on your trip.
 This includes food, lower energy bills, weeknight movies, Netflix or on-demand rentals, suspended newspaper delivery, etc. This will give you a much more honest cash-flow analysis of how much your trip is going to cost you.
 Don't forget to factor in non-travel costs like boarding for pets and hiring the neighbor kid to mow the lawn; in the end, for plus and minus, you will have a better sense of what the trip actually costs.

 Almost everyone I know has a plan to get rid of a ton of stuff on eBay or Craigslist, and almost all of them have yet to get to it.
 They need motivation; the decision to put all monies collected directly toward a travel fund can provide just that.
 Once you set up an account of some type per the above, start emptying out your closets of all your extra stuff, and fill up your dedicated travel accounts with the income.
 I recently sold a filing cabinet for $50, a dishwasher for $150, an old "Sports Illustrated" magazine for $37 -- there's a night's stay at a very decent hotel right there.